Akuli/porcupine/user-doc/projects.md

 ## Project Root Detection

-Currently, the logic for finding the project root is:
+Currently the logic for finding the project root is:
 1. If the file is inside a Git repository (e.g. created by `git clone`), then the Git repository becomes the project root.
-    For example, I am currently editing `/home/akuli/porcupine/user-doc/python-projects.md`, and Porcupine has detected `/home/akuli/porcupine` as the project root because it is a Git repository.
+    For example, I am currently editing `/home/akuli/porcupine/user-doc/projects.md`, and Porcupine has detected `/home/akuli/porcupine` as the project root because it is a Git repository.
 2. If Git isn't used but there is a README or [`.editorconfig` file](https://editorconfig.org/),